bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-15-newsletter.md

 - [Core Lightning v23.02.2][] is a maintenance release of this LN node software.
-It reverts a change to the `pay` RPC that cause problems for other software and includes several other changes.
+It reverts a change to the `pay` RPC that cause problems for other software and includes several other changes. {% include functions/podcast-callout.md url="pod242 cln" %}

 - [Libsecp256k1 0.3.0][] of this cryptographic library.
-It includes an API change which breaks ABI compatibility.
+It includes an API change which breaks ABI compatibility. {% include functions/podcast-callout.md url="pod242 lsp" %}

-- [LND v0.16.0-beta.rc3][] is a release candidate for a new major version of this popular LN implementation.
+- [LND v0.16.0-beta.rc3][] is a release candidate for a new major version of this popular LN implementation. {% include functions/podcast-callout.md url="pod242 lnd" %}

 ## Notable code and documentation changes